 - Don’t mistake submission for passivity.
 Just because you identify as submissive doesn’t mean you have no say in what happens in a D/s dynamic.
 On the contrary, you can and should be an active participant.
 Most doms appreciate input and ideas from subs so they can construct scenes that will blow your mind.
 It’s difficult to maintain a constant fever pitch of creativity as a dom, and perhaps more importantly, doms are not mind readers.
 So don’t be afraid to express your desires; doing so will not make you any less submissive.

 - Seek fun and fulfillment.
-Last but not least, submission should be pleasurable.
+No submissive guide would be complete without mentioning that submission should be pleasurable.
 If it feels like a chore or worse, leaves you feeling disrespected or abused (in a bad way), then you need to figure out why.
 Is it because you don’t like giving up control as much as you thought you did?
 Or is it because your dom is treating you poorly?
 Take a step back and reevaluate your situation so you can move forward on the path that’s right for you.